sailoog/openplotter-documentation/en/remote_desktop.md

 ##RDP

-To connect by RDP you have to provide just the IP and the password of user "pi" of OpenPlotter.
-If you have not changed it, it should be "raspberry".
+To connect by RDP you have to provide just the IP.
+Then you will be prompted for the password of user *pi*.
+If you have not changed it, it should be *raspberry*.

 ![](login_rdp.png)